MP5315 - Contracting by Negotiation

 1.4.1.1 SSA Appointment.

-SSA Designations $10M to less than $100M (Note 1)
+SSA Designations $10M to less than $100M $100M and above

-NOTES : 1.
-Delegable to no lower than the Procuring Contracting Officer (PCO)/equivalent or higher position within the PEO/ requiring organization chain.
-2. Appointments in this column represent the written appointment of the SSA by the Agency Head.
-Delegable to no lower than one level above the PCO or equivalent or higher position within the PEO/ requiring organization chain.
+Note 2: Delegable to no lower than one level above the PCO or equivalent or higher position within the PEO/ requiring organization chain.

 A tailorable Delegation of Source Selection Authority (SSA) template is available for use, as desired.

 1.4.1.2 SSA Responsibilities.
-In addition to the responsibilities listed in FAR 15.303(b), DFARS 215.303(b)(2), and the DoD Source Selection Procedures, the SSAshall:
+In addition to the responsibilities listed in FAR 15.303(b), DFARS 215.303(b)(2),and the DOD Source Selection Procedures, the SSA shall:

 1.4.1.2.3 Be accessible to the PCO, SSEB Chairperson and SSAC Chairperson (if applicable) to ensure that necessary leadership and guidance is provided to the SST.
 Promote active communication within the SST and encourage the team to raise concerns/issues.